xanhacks/ctf-docs/docs/pwn/buffer-overflow/01-calling-function-with-args.md

 ---
-title: a.
-Calling a function with args
+title: Calling a function with args
 description: Exploiting a buffer overflow to call a function with specific arguments.
 ---